refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 [Refer to the `resources` documentation for more information. → ](https://refine.dev/docs/api-reference/core/components/refine-config/#resources)

-- **Routing**: We will use React Router v6 for routing in our application. **refine** provides router bindings and utilities for React Router v6.
+- **Routing**: We will use React Router v6 for routing in our application. **Refine** provides router bindings and utilities for React Router v6.
 It is built on top of the react-router-dom package.
-This package will provide easy integration between refine and react-router-dom.
+This package will provide easy integration between Refine and react-router-dom.

 [Refer to the `React Router v6` documentation for more information. → ](https://refine.dev/docs/packages/documentation/routers/react-router-v6/)